2026 Top Rated Chicago DUI Lawyer

 A complete defense strategy is built page by page through the discovery and motion process.
 See our DUI defense arguments page for the specific strategies Cook County DUI lawyers use, and our DUI defense overview for how those strategies fit together into a complete case.

 Time matters in every Illinois DUI case.
 The 90-day Statutory Summary Suspension hearing deadline starts running the day of arrest.
 Dashcam and bodycam footage retention windows are short.
 Witness recollections fade.
-A Chicago DUI lawyer is available 24 hours a day, seven days a week, to begin work on your case.
-Call (888) 828-2305 for a free consultation.
-You can also visit our free consultation page to learn more about what to expect.
+Engaging a Chicago DUI lawyer early preserves the most defense options.

 Additional Chicago Legal Resources